Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well: Introduction

-A captivating avenue proposed for the generation of entangled photons involves the construction of a P-N-S heterostructure, wherein the induction of superconductivity in the n-type semiconductor through the proximity effect holds promise~\cite{Gordon_PRB_2018}.
+The creation of a forward-biased p-n junction with a superconducting layer (P-N-S) heterostructure is an intriguing path that has been suggested for the production of entangled photons.
+At this point the proximity effect may be able to induce superconductivity in the n-type semiconductor~\cite{Gordon_PRB_2018}.
 Furthermore, the strategic integration of a quantum well structure within the semiconductor layers not only facilitates the production of entangled photon pairs but also enables the generation of pure polarization-entangled photons~\cite{Hayat_PRB_2014}.
-These design intricacies exploit the Rashba and Dresselhaus spin-orbit couplings (SOCs), which play a pivotal role in manipulating the parity of the superconducting order parameter~\cite{Yip_PRB_2002,Edelstein_PRB_2003}.
+These design intricacies exploit the Rashba and Dresselhaus SOCs, which play a pivotal role in manipulating the parity of the superconducting order parameter~\cite{Yip_PRB_2002,Edelstein_PRB_2003}.

-Recent investigations have delved into the manifestations of Cooper-pair-based two-photon gain in semiconductor-superconductor structures.
-These studies have unveiled a broadband enhancement in ultrafast two-photon amplification, delineating a comprehensive quantum-optical model encompassing both singly- and fully-stimulated two-photon emission~\cite{Marjieh_NewJourPhys_2016}.
-Moreover, the exploitation of inherent angular momentum entanglement within the superconducting state has showcased the generation of polarization-entangled photons through Cooper-pair luminescence, circumventing the necessity for isolated emitters within semiconductors~\cite{Hayat_PRB_2014}.

-Further explorations into the electroluminescence and photonic attributes of forward-biased p-n junctions proximal to superconducting leads have unearthed notable enhancements in electroluminescence within specific frequency ranges in the presence of superconductivity~\cite{Hlobil_PRB_2015}.
-The strategic coupling of superconducting contacts with quantum dots has not only yielded intensified luminescence at temperatures below $T^{}_{c}$ but has also yielded higher purity in photon entanglement, mitigating the adverse effects of excitonic energy level splittings~\cite{Bouscher_JourOptics_2017}.